How To Dress Like Your Life Is A 2000s Rom-com

 Top It With A Cardigan

-Much like a slip dress, a cardigan is a staple of 2000s rom-com movies, from Legally Blonde to 13 Going On 30.
+Much like a slip dress, a cardigan is a staple of 2000s rom-com movies, from Legally Blonde to Suddenly 30.
 For 2023, it's crucial that you go with a cropped version or a pin top.

 Try The Going-Out Top